aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 !!! info "This is unnecessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../../index.md#lambda-layer){target="_blank"}."

-If you define the action group setting up an OpenAPI schema, you need to add `pydantic` as a dependency in your preferred tool _e.g., requirements.txt, pyproject.toml_.
+If you define the action group setting up an **OpenAPI schema**, you need to add `pydantic` as a dependency in your preferred tool _e.g., requirements.txt, pyproject.toml_.
 At this time, we only support Pydantic V2.

 ### Your first Agent